team-mayes/atesa/docs/the_config_file.rst

 	A boolean.
 If True, aimless shooting will NOT be performed, and instead the existing aimless shooting data found in *working_directory* are used to produce a new output file based on the settings of the current ATESA job.
 The primary usage of this option is to add additional CVs to the output file without needing to repeat any sampling.
 Default = False

-``degeneracy``
+``degeneracy`` **‡**

 	An integer number of "degenerate" threads to begin from each given initial coordinate file.
-This option is merely a shortcut for increasing the degree of parallelization in the sampling process.
+This option is merely a shortcut for increasing the degree of parallelization in the sampling process, but keep in mind that higher values sample less efficiently, especially for systems that decorrelate slowly and/or when *min_dt* and *max_dt* are small.
 Default = 1 (no degeneracy, only one thread per initial coordinate file)

 ``cleanup``

 	A boolean.
 If True, trajectory files for each shooting move are deleted after they no longer represent the last accepted trajectory in a thread.
-The initial coordinate files are always retained for resampling.
-This option is simply useful to reduce the amount of storage space consumed in the course of aimless shooting.
+The initial coordinate files from each shooting move are always retained for resampling.
+This option is useful to reduce the amount of storage space consumed in the course of aimless shooting.
 Default = True

 ``max_moves``